|REEL FACE:||REAL FACE:|

 Harriet's First Husband

 Yes.
 In the Harriet movie, these visions unfold before us in literal form as washed-out, crazed montages of people, birds, memories, and the future.
 The visions are at times strong enough to make Harriet (Cynthia Erivo) collapse.
 It's true she believed that the visions were spiritual messages from God.
-The Harriet true story reveals that they began after a head injury she received as a child between 1834 and 1836, when an enraged slave owner threw a two-pound iron weight at a slave trying to run away, striking Harriet (then Minty) by accident.
+The Harriet true story reveals that they began after a head injury she received as a child between 1834 and 1836, when an enraged overseer threw a two-pound iron weight at a slave trying to run away, striking Harriet (then Minty) by accident.
 The impact cracked Harriet's skull and led to a lifelong battle with headaches, seizures and narcolepsy.

 Yes.
 A Harriet fact check reveals that Tubman escaped from slavery, fleeing Poplar Neck in Caroline County, Maryland in September 1849.
 Using the North Star and rivers as her guides, she made her way to Pennsylvania and then headed to Philadelphia, a total distance of roughly 100 miles.